 Not that you should NOT use all your fighters as CAP, since the game has no Carrrier Launch & Recovery Cycle Management except the fact that you need to wait one hour/turn between arming the aircrafts and launching them for a strike.
 CAP planes can be allocated in and out of CAP instantly at any time.
 I decided to be a bit realistic there, and may have lost the Yorktown due to this.

 In retrospect, I do not think there was any strategic decision to make after I chose not to exploit my knowledge of the scenario.
-The destruction of the Yorktown came from nowhere and there was nothing I could do.
-After that both fleets were in sight and in range of each other, and in this game the only reasonable action in this situation is to send everything against the Japanese, which I did.
+The destruction of the Yorktown came from nowhere and after that both fleets were in sight and in range of each other, and in this game the only reasonable action in this situation is to send everything against the Japanese, which I did.

 I managed to attack three times in total with two carriers worth of planes (in addition to Midway’s planes), but I only managed to incapacitate two aircraft carriers during the 5th or 6th attack.
 Historically the Americans destroyed three of the four Japanese carriers with one attack with three carriers worth of planes.
 The Japanese, on the other hand, destroyed one of my aircraft carriers by attack – and I know by experience that CAP would have been irrelevant.